LIFETIME DEAL — LIMITED TIME

 Does it handle inbound responses?

-Yes, through custom Slack bots and automated response generation, it can manage inbound replies and inquiries in real time.
+Yes.
+It supports custom Slack bots and automated response generation so inbound messages can be handled in real time.

 How mature is the platform?